thibaultyou/prompt-library/prompts/ai_concept_generator_specialized_assistants/view.md

-# AI Concept Architect for Specialized Assistants
+# AI Concept Generator for Specialized Assistants

 ### ✏️ One-line Description

-**Generates innovative and feasible concepts for specialized AI assistants**
+**Generates innovative and feasible AI assistant concepts for specific topics**

 ### 📄 Description

-This prompt creates an AI concept architect tasked with developing groundbreaking yet practical ideas for specialized AI assistants.
-It emphasizes creativity, feasibility, and ethical considerations while focusing on maximizing the assistant's potential impact in a given topic area.
+This prompt tasks an AI to create exceptional yet practical concepts for specialized AI assistants.
+It encourages creativity while ensuring feasibility, focusing on core competencies and transformative abilities within a given topic.

 ### 🔧 Variables

 - `{{TOPIC}}`

 ### 📜 Prompt